DimaCrafter/dc-api-core/README.md

 ## CLI

-You can use `dc-api-core` command locally is `package.json` scripts.
+You can use `dc-api-core`.
+Command is located in `package.json` scripts.

 Options: